 Provides historic electronic records created by more than 30 agencies of the U.S. federal government and from collections of donated historical materials.
 The records cover a wide variety of civilian and military functions and have many genealogical, social, political, and economic research uses.
-Years of Coverage: 1846 - Current
+Content spans: 1846 - Current

 As a function of the Centers for Disease Control and Prevention, the National Center for Health Statistics monitors data related to births, deaths, health insurance, diseases, and other vital statistics related to the health of the United States.